 40 Reflections on Life for My 40th Birthday

 4) Following your passion is good advice, but not necessarily for a job.
-Sometimes working a job that allows you to follow your passions outside of the workplace is even better.
+Sometimes working a job that allows you to follow your passions outside the workplace is even better.

 7) Youth sports are more important than ever these days.
-Not only do they get kids away from screens and get them outside, sports teach kids how to deal with failure in real time.
+Not only do they get kids away from screens and get them outside, but sports also teach kids how to deal with failure in real time.

 9) Debt is like a weight hanging around your neck that pulls you down.
-Not all debt is bad, but if it’s not mortgage related or leverage to make money then it needs to go.
-Even low interest debt can pile up and weigh you down.
+Not all debt is bad, but if it’s not mortgage-related or leverage to make money, then it needs to go.
+Even low-interest debt can pile up and weigh you down.

-11) Around age 40 you can really tell who of your friends takes care of themselves and who doesn’t.
+11) Around age 40, you can really tell who of your friends takes care of themselves and who doesn’t.
 People either look 30 years old or 50.
-There’s no in between.
+There’s no in-between.

 12) Most everything in moderation is okay.
 Drink the beer, have the desert, stay up all night, skip the workout.
 But do those things sparingly.
-Stick to good habits 80% of the time and you’ll be fine.
+Stick to good habits 80% of the time, and you’ll be fine.

 13) Consistency is the most important aspect of success.
 Be the person that does the work day after day when nobody is watching.